 "Masterpieces from The Metropolitan Museum of Art New York."
 In The Arts of Islam.
 Berlin, 1981. no. 64, pp. 162–63, ill. (b/w).

-The Metropolitan Museum of Art, Daniel S. Walker, Arturo Ponce Guadián, Sussan Babaie, Stefano Carboni, Aimee Froom, Marie Lukens Swietochowski, Tomoko Masuya, Annie Christine Daskalakis-Matthews, Abdallah Kahil, and Rochelle Kessler.
+The Metropolitan Museum of Art, Daniel S. Walker, Arturo Ponce Guadián, Sussan Babaie, Stefano Carboni, Aimee Froom, Marie Lukens Swietochowski, Tomoko Masuya, Annie Christine Daskalakis-Matthews, Abdallah Kahli, and Rochelle Kessler.
 "Colegio de San Ildefonso, Septiembre de 1994–Enero de 1995."
 In Arte Islámico del Museo Metropolitano de Arte de Nueva York.
 Mexico City: Consejo Nacional para la Cultura y las Artes, 1994. no. 119, pp. 282–83, ill. (b/w).

-The Met Collection API is where all makers, creators, researchers, and dreamers can now connect to the most up-to-date data and images for more than 470,000 artworks in The Met collection.
-As part of The Met’s Open Access program, the data is available for unrestricted commercial and noncommercial use without permission or fee.
+The Met Collection API is where all makers, creators, researchers, and dreamers can connect to the most up-to-date data and public domain images for The Met collection.
+Open Access data and public domain images are available for unrestricted commercial and noncommercial use without permission or fee.

 We continue to research and examine historical and cultural context for objects in The Met collection.
 If you have comments or questions about this object record, please complete and submit this form.
 The Museum looks forward to receiving your comments.